Does Massage Therapy hurt?

 What is your cancellation, reschedule and no-show policies?

 When booking an appointment, clients will receive a confirmation email.
 If, for whatever reason, you need to cancel or reschedule, please give us 24 hours' notice and we will gladly rebook your appointment.
-We will also send out a reminder an hour before.
+We will also send out a reminder two hours before.
 Please be advised that being more than 15 minutes late for a short appointment and 30 minutes late for a long appointment will be counted as a no-show, and late fees will apply.

 What is the difference between a Masseuse and a Registered Massage Therapist?